Summary of Council decision:

 For those reasons, we considered the ad did not encourage or condone the use of the vehicle in ecologically-sensitive or in off-road environments, such as forests or national parks that were subject to legal restrictions on the use of motor vehicles, in ways that could be detrimental to the environment.
 We concluded therefore that the ad was not socially irresponsible.

-On that point, we investigated the ad under CAP Code (Edition 12) rule 1.3 1.3 Marketing communications must be prepared with a sense of responsibility to consumers and to society.
-(Social responsibility), but did not find it in breach.
+On that point, we investigated the ad under CAP Code (Edition 12) rule 1.3 (Social responsibility), but did not find it in breach.

 No further action necessary.